Council of Ministers

 The Council of Ministers takes decisions collectively and by consensus.
 In other words, it does not vote on them.
 The members of the government debate the issue until they reach a consensus; they are then all equally and jointly accountable to the outside world for their decision.
 Discussions take place behind closed doors and ministerial ethics demand the utmost discretion.

 The Prime Minister ends the discussions when there is consensus on a decision that the whole government can endorse.
 A member of the government cannot openly voice reservations about a decision that has been taken collectively.
 This particularly applies to draft bills and draft royal decrees, which require the signature of the head of state.
 Government solidarity ensures the cohesion within coalition governments that is customary in Belgium.

 If no consensus is reached, the matter is put on hold.
 Normally, a working group comprising representatives of the ministers’ policy-making bodies then examines the dossier with a view to paving the way for a consensus through proposals and counter-proposals.

 What is the mandate of the Council of Ministers?

-The Council of Ministers has its origins in customs and traditions and is not mentioned in the Constitution.
 When forming a government, the new prime minister gives each minister and state secretary a collection of guidelines relating to:

 - ministerial ethics;